joomla-framework/http/README.md

 ##### Making a HEAD request

 An HTTP HEAD request can be made using the head method passing a URL and an optional key-value array of header variables.
-The method will return a `Http\Response` object.
+The method will return a `Http\ResponseInterface` object.

 ```php
 use Joomla\Http\HttpFactory;